 Ok, technically this is stop 5, as we headed for lunch after our visit to the rice terraces.
 But the real Stop 4 was the stunning Tanah Lot, about an hour and a half drive from the rice terraces on the west coast of Bali.

-Built in the 16th century, Tanah Lot is still used today and the main temple structures are only open to locals wanting to pray.
-However, there is still plenty to see there to make the trip worthwhile, and there is the option to partially ascend the biggest structure once you’ve made a small donation and received a blessing from a local.
+Built in the 16th century, Tanah Lot is still an active place of worship, with the main temple structures accessible only to locals for prayer.
+However, there is still plenty to see there to make the trip worthwhile, and there is the option to partially ascend the biggest structure.
+To do this, you must make a small donation and receive a formal religious blessing from a local.

 Many people head to Tanah Lot for sunset, and I can see why.
-But that wasn’t possible as part of my one day experience (it would make for an extremely long day!) and the benefit of going to Tanah Lot mid afternoon was that it was much less crowded.
+But that wasn’t possible as part of my one day experience (it would make for an extremely long day!).
+The benefit of going to Tanah Lot mid afternoon was that it was much less crowded.
 We could already see crowds starting to arrive as we were leaving.
-If you are set on going to Tanah Lot for sunset, I would suggest doing this as a separate half day trip.
+If you are set on going to Tanah Lot for sunset, I would suggest doing this as a separate half day trip, and make sure you arrive early to find a good spot.

 Stop 5: Taman Ayun Temple